-Average ACT score is Less than 20, but 18 or more = 2 points
+Average ACT score is at least 18, but less than 20 = 2 points

-Average ACT score is Less than 18, but 16 or more = 1 points
+Average ACT score is at least 16, but less than 18 = 1 point

-Average ACT score is Less than 16 = 0 points
+Average ACT score is less than 16 = 0 points

 - b.
-Trend High schools shall be evaluated on improvement of their Average ACT score.
-Improvement trend is determined by comparing the current year Average ACT score with the Average ACT score of the three previous years.
+Trend A high school shall be evaluated on improvement of its Average ACT score.
+Improvement trend is determined by comparing the 2009 Average ACT score with the Average ACT score of the three previous years.
 If the school does not have three previous years of data, the previous two years will be used.
-The school shall receive points as follows: - For schools with a 2006-2007 average ACT score of 0-22.9, points are earned as follows:
+The school shall receive points as follows: - For schools with a 2009 average ACT score of 0-22.9, points are earned as follows:

-No Improvement = 0 points Improvement of at least 0.1 but under 0.5 percentage points = 1 point Improvement of at least 0.5 but under 1.0 percentage points = 2 points Improvement of at least 1.0 percentage points = 3 points a.
+No Improvement = 0 points Improvement of at least 0.1 but under 0.5 = 1 point Improvement of at least 0.5 but under 1.0 = 2 points Improvement of at least 1.0 = 3 points a.
 Current Status - A high school shall be evaluated on the percentage of students meeting or exceeding state standards as indicated by the school's PSAE Reading results averaged from the two most recent school years.
-To determine current status, the school's PSAE Reading results from tests administered in spring 2007 and spring 2008 shall be averaged.
-If two years of data are not available, one year will be used.
+To determine current status, the school's PSAE Reading results from tests administered in Spring 2008 and Spring 2009 shall be averaged.
+If two years of data are not available, one year of data will be used.
 A school shall receive points towards its overall performance score as follows:

-Schools with a 2006-2007 Average ACT 23 or greater automatically earn 3 points regardless of improvement.
+Schools with a 2009 Average ACT of 23 or greater automatically earn 3 points regardless of improvement.

-4. PSAE Reading Score- 2 possible points
+4. PSAE Reading Score- 1 possible point

-70% or more meeting or exceeding = 1 point

-50-69.9% meeting or exceeding = 2/3 point

-30-49.9% meeting or exceeding = 1/3 point

-Less than 30% meeting or exceeding = 0 points
+70% or more meeting or exceeding = 1 point 50%-69.9% meeting or exceeding = 2/3 point 30%-49.9% meeting or exceeding = 1/3 point Less than 30% meeting or exceeding = 0 points b.
+Trend - High schools will not receive a score based on improvement of their PSAE Reading scores hereunder; however accountability criteria will be implemented in the future to evaluate high schools on this metric.